-Welcome to our next WISS Alumni Spotlight edition.
+Welcome to Another WISS Alumni Spotlight Edition.

 We reached out to Madison St. George, a WISS Alumni who graduated in 2021 before joining the Savannah College of Art and Design (SCAD) with which WISS has close collaboration as part of our IB Career-related Programme (one of the four IB programmes that make up the exclusive IB Continuum programme offered by WISS)